 PIP, or personal injury protection, is a type of car insurance that pays for medical bills and lost wages in the event of a car accident.
 Although personal injury protection is optional in most states, 16 require it for drivers.
 PIP coverage also often overlaps with other health insurance or MedPay policies.
 It pays medical bills for people involved in car accidents, including the other driver and passengers in the other car.
 The coverage also extends to pedestrians struck by a car.

-If you have health insurance, you may want to consider purchasing personal injury protection.
-In 12 states, PIP is required; in 30 others, it is optional.
+If you have health insurance, you may want to consider purchasing personal injury coverage.
+In 12 states, PIP is required; In 30 others, it is optional.
 If you live in a state that has a low monetary threshold, you may want to consider purchasing PIP insurance.
-In addition to allowing you to drive without worry about your insurance company raising your premiums, PIP can help cover medical expenses in the event of an accident.
+In addition to allowing you to drive without worrying about your insurance company raising your premiums, PIP can help cover medical expenses in the event of an accident.